 Federal Crime Lawyer in Las Vegas

-According to 18 U.S.C. § 2113, robbery of a bank is a federal offense.
-The penalty is imprisonment for up to 20 years and/or heavy fines.
-In order for a bank robbery conviction to stand, the defendant must be found guilty of taking and carrying away by means of force or intimidation.
+- Bank Robbery: Per 18 U.S.C. § 2113, bank robbery carries a penalty of imprisonment for up to 20 years and/or heavy fines.
+In order for a conviction to stand, the defendant must be found guilty of taking and carrying away by means of force or intimidation.

-Certain drug crimes are federal offenses per the United States Controlled Substances Act.
+- Certain Drug Crimes: Certain drug crimes are federal offenses per the U.S. Controlled Substances Act.
 For example, it is against federal law to transport drugs from one state to another just as it is illegal to transport drugs into the United States from another country.

-18 U.S.C.
-Chapter 25 deals with the federal offenses of counterfeiting and forgery.
-Unlawful acts such as counterfeit obligations, dealing in counterfeit securities, imitating securities or advertisements and the like can all be found in various sections of Chapter 25.
+- Counterfeiting: 18 U.S.C.
+Chapter 25 deals with the federal crime of counterfeiting.
+Unlawful acts such as counterfeit obligations, dealing in counterfeit securities, imitating securities or advertisements, and the like can all be found in sections of Chapter 25.

-18 U.S.C. § 1030 is the section of the United States Code that deals with “fraud and related activity in connection with computers.”
-Other than crimes of fraud, such as credit card fraud, cyber crimes can also involve sex crimes over the internet such as chat room misconduct, child pornography and online solicitation.
+- Cybercrimes: 18 U.S.C. § 1030 is the section of the United States Code that deals with “fraud and related activity in connection with computers.”
+Other than crimes of fraud, such as credit card fraud, cybercrimes can also involve sex crimes over the internet such as chat room misconduct, child pornography and online solicitation.

-18 U.S.C.
+- Embezzlement: 18 U.S.C.
 Chapter 31 deals with crimes of embezzlement and theft on a federal level.
-For example, § 641 of Chapter 31 deals with crimes involving public money, property and records.
+For example, crimes involving public money, property, and records.

-According to 18 U.S.C. § 1347, it is illegal to knowingly and willfully execute (or attempt) to defraud any health care benefit program and related offenses.
+- Healthcare Fraud: According to 18 U.S.C. § 1347, it is illegal to knowingly and willfully execute (or attempt) to defraud any healthcare benefit program and related offenses.
 Possible imprisonment terms could be 10 or 20 years plus fines.

-If you have been notified of an investigation from the Internal Revenue Service (IRS), then you could potentially be facing tax evasion charges detailed in 26 U.S.C. § 7201.
+- Tax Evasion: If you have been notified of an investigation from the Internal Revenue Service, you could be facing tax evasion charges detailed in 26 U.S.C. § 7201.

-18 U.S.C.
+- Terrorism: 18 U.S.C.
 Chapter 113B deals with federal crimes defined as terrorism.
-Acts of terrorism against the United States are dealt with extremely severe, especially after the attacks on September 11th.
+Acts of terrorism against the U.S. are dealt with severely, especially after the attacks on 9/11.

 Legal Representation & Your Defense

-At Okabe & Haushalter, we will conduct our own review and investigation and seek to locate information and evidence that can be used in your defense.
-The sooner you retain our services, the better, as we can take prompt action to assist you.
-If you are under investigation for a federal offense but charges have not yet been filed, we may be able to dissuade prosecutors from pursuing your case.
+At Okabe & Haushalter, we can conduct our own investigation and seek to locate evidence that can be used in your defense.
+The sooner you retain our services, the better as we can take prompt action to assist you.
+If you are under investigation but charges have not yet been filed, we may be able to dissuade prosecutors from pursuing your case.
 Otherwise, it may be possible for us to have lesser charges pressed, thus reducing the potential penalties and effect on your record and future.
 If charges have been filed, we will attempt to conclude your case favorably without going to trial.
 We are, however, fully prepared to aggressively defend you in court and will pursue all legal means in our endeavor to achieve an acquittal.